heavendata/heavendata.github.io/en/settings/custom-entities.md

 ## Example Use Case

-Let's assume you're a retailer for technical products and want to include the manufacturers support resources in your products.
+Let's assume you're a retailer for technical products and want to include the manufacturer's support resources in your products.
 We want to provide:

 * Manufacturer name
-* Manufacturer support website url
+* Manufacturer support website URL
 * Manufacturer support phone number
 * Manufacturer contact for repairs

-We could simply create product attributes for those data, but then we'd have to type it for each product.
-With custom entities, we separate those information:
+We could create product attributes for those data, but then we'd have to type it for each product.
+With custom entities, we separate that information:

 1. Create custom entity "Manufacturer"
 2. Add the "name", "url", "phone number", "repair contact" attributes in custom entity settings